Datum-Technology-Corporation/mooreio_client/README.md

 other regards and can be used without authentication to build a Chip from start to finish.

-## Features

-- Automation of most EDA tasks faced by ASIC, FPGA, and UVM engineers
-- Management of IP dependencies
-- Encryption & packaging of IP for delivery
-- Publishing both commercial (keyed & encrypted) and Open-Source IP to the Moore.io Catalog
-- Integration with Jenkins CI

 ## Installation

 You can install `mio_client` via `pip`: